Higher memory effects and the post-Newtonian calculation of their gravitational-wave signals

 where $h_{AB}$ is the metric on the unit 2-sphere.
 In the expressions throughout the rest of this paper, we will use $h_{AB}$ and $h^{AB}$ to raise and lower indices of tensors with 2-sphere indices, respectively.
 With these boundary conditions, the metric can be expanded in $1/r$, and the hypersurface equations can be solved sequentially to determine $\beta$, $\mathcal{U}^A$ and $V$ in terms of the expansion of $\mathcal{H}_{AB}$ and its derivatives, as well as some functions of integration that do not depend on $r$.
 It is then convenient to write $\beta$, $\mathcal{U}^A$ and $V$ in a manner that highlights the leading order behavior in $1/r$ of these functions when subject to the boundary conditions~\eqref{eqn: Asym cond} and the restrictions on $\mathcal{H}_{AB}$ imposed by the determinant condition of Bondi gauge:

 Here, $m$ (the \emph{mass aspect}) and $V^A$ are functions of integration of the hypersurface equations for $V$ and $\mathcal{U}^A$, respectively, and thus are functions of $u$ and $\theta^A$.
-The functions $\tilde{\beta}$, $\mathcal{M}$, \emph{and} $\Upsilon^A$ are functions of all four coordinates, and they admit an expansion in $1/r$ starting at $O(1)$; the coefficients in this expansion can be written in terms of the expansion of $\mathcal{H}_{AB}$, its derivatives, and the other functions of integration.
+The functions $\tilde{\beta}$, $\mathcal{M}$, \emph{and} $\Upsilon^A$ depend on all four coordinates, and they admit an expansion in $1/r$ starting at $O(1)$; the coefficients in this expansion can be written in terms of the expansion of $\mathcal{H}_{AB}$, its derivatives, and the other functions of integration.

 The determinant condition [which determines the form of Eq.~\eqref{eqn: mexp H}] implies that $\mathcal H_{AB}$, the angular part of the metric, can be written entirely in terms of a symmetric, trace-free\footnote{Here, and below, when we write ``trace-free,'' we mean with respect to $h_{AB}$.} (STF) tensor $\mathcal{C}_{AB}$.
 The $1/r$ part of the expansion of $\mathcal{C}_{AB}$ vanishes in vacuum~\cite{Flanagan:2015pxa}, and we write the expansion of it in powers of $1/r$ using the notation of~\cite{Grant:2021hga}: